Kroneckera/random-projections/README.md

 ## Demonstration

 When using the interactive tool:
-1. Drag the blue vertices to reshape the polygon
+1. Drag the blue vertices to reshape the polygon (convexity is automatically maintained)
 2. Drag both red points to change the projection direction
 3. View polygon information (vertices, area, perimeter) in real-time
-4. Use the "Interior"/"Boundary" radio buttons to switch projection regions
+4. View both interior and boundary projection distances simultaneously
+5. See average Euclidean distances across all directions
-5. Adjust the Monte Carlo sample size using the slider
+6. Adjust the Monte Carlo sample size using the slider
-6. Click "Calculate Monte Carlo" to run simulations
+7. Click "Calculate Monte Carlo" to run simulations for both projected and average distances
-7. View exact and approximate calculations in the results panel
+8. View exact and approximate calculations in the results panel with error percentages

 ## License